 Anybody that knows my husband and I knows that we love beer.
 Our favorite restaurant (a short walk from our house) is really a beer bar that happens to have great food.
 Jeff brews his own beer, and is always seeking out new beers to buy and try.
 We have a fridge in the garage just for beer.
 That love of beer has inspired this Cheese Board for Beer.

-While cheese boards are generally paired with wine or cocktails, I actually think beer gives you a lot more versatility when creating a cheese board.
+While cheese boards are generally paired with wine or cocktails, I actually think beer gives you a lot of versatility when creating a cheese board as well.
 Beer pairs really well with spicy foods (peppadews), big meaty flavors (salami or soppressata), salty things (pistachios and olives), pickled things (cornichons), pretzels, mustard, and of course, the cheese.